 Springboard Sessions for Nonprofits

-The Stanford Alumni Consulting Team (ACT) now offers two-hour online “springboard sessions” in which Stanford Graduate School of Business alumni generate ideas to aid nonprofits and civic entities with a specific strategic question.
-Each virtual brainstorming session will include four to eight GSB alumni volunteers eager to help your organization increase its impact and solve a focused problem.
+The Stanford Alumni Consulting Team (ACT) offers two-hour online “Springboard Sessions” in which Stanford Graduate School of Business alumni generate ideas to help nonprofits and civic entities with a specific strategic question or business challenge.
+Each virtual brainstorming session brings together four to six GSB alumni volunteers who apply their diverse business backgrounds to help your organization solve a specific problem.

-To be a successful candidate for an ACT virtual springboard session, your organization needs to pose a single question focused on a clearly-defined challenge, a new idea, or a group of related issues that don’t require additional research in order for GSB alumni to provide helpful feedback.
+To qualify for participation in an ACT virtual springboard session, your organization should present a single, well-defined question related to a specific challenge, a new idea, or a set of related issues.
+The question should not require additional context beyond what is outlined in the application form for GSB alumni to provide valuable feedback.

 Example Topics for Strategic Questions

-• How much growth is right for my organization?
+• Are my growth targets appropriate for my organization?

 • What key questions should we consider as we head into strategic planning?